amd/aocl-crypto/docs/internal/design.md

 completeness level the priority is only for implementing one over other for a given release than choosing one over the other algorithm to include in library.

-OpenSSL compatibility library needs to be co-developed along with AOCL Crypto, as the requirement for drop-in replacement is crucial for AOCL Crypto to succeed.
+OpenSSL compatibility library needs to be co-developed along with AOCL Cryptography, as the requirement for drop-in replacement is crucial for AOCL Cryptography to succeed.

 ## Goals and Guidelines
-AOCL Crypto aims at achieving FIPS certification.
+AOCL Cryptography aims at achieving FIPS certification.
 Source code is expected to be highly secure and tamper resistant.
 All developers are requested to adhere to coding standard and guidelines provided.
 Recommended Readings: